tommyod/streprogen/README.rst

 Installation
 ------------

-Here's the layman guide to installation.
+Here's how to install the software on your local machine.

 (1) Download Anaconda_ distribution of Python_ 3.x from the Anaconda_ Website.
 (2) Install ``streprogen`` from PyPI_.